NCERT Book Solutions Class 7 Civics Chapter 2 – Free PDF Download

 4. ‘Improvement in water and sanitation can control many diseases.’
 Explain with the help of examples.

 Solution: Poor quality of water leads to a rise in many communicable diseases like cholera, typhoid and jaundice.
 In addition to that, the sources of such poor-quality water often act as a breeding ground for parasites and insects.
 Particularly, stagnant water can cause mosquitoes to breed, which are the agents of Chikungunya, Dengue, Malaria, etc. Eliminating these breeding grounds for parasites will prove crucial in improving the health conditions of the populace living nearby.

 For example, let’s consider the recent outbreak of dengue that happened in a city.
-Negligence on the part of the civic authorities in maintaining the canals and lakes leads to a surge in dengue and malaria cases across the city.
+Negligence on the part of the civic authorities in maintaining the canals and lakes led to a surge in dengue and malaria cases across the city.
 Mosquito larvae need stagnant water to grow.
 Due to pollution and faulty waste management practices, these canals and lakes have turned into an ideal breeding ground for mosquitoes.
 It was only after draining the canals and cleaning the lakes with the help of sewage treatment plants and solvents the outbreak was contained.

 NCERT Solutions for Class 7 Civics Chapter 2 Role of the Government in Health Summary